nagasudhirpulla/taming_python/blog/skills/intro_to_matplotlib.md

 ![anatomy of a matplotlib figure](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/anatomy_of_matplotlib_figure.PNG)
 ### Basics
-* As shown above, in order to create a plot with matlp
+* As shown above, in order to create a plot with matplotlib, we need to create a figure with axes

+#### Creating a basic line plot with luof x and y points
+Lets create a simple line plot with x and y lists

 ### Online Interpreter
 Although we recommend to practice the above examples in Visual Studio Code, you can run these examples online at https://www.tutorialspoint.com/execute_python_online.php